Nearsoft/apprentice/04 - ES6 and the DOM/README.md

 </html>
 ```

-You see what happen?
-When the page is loaded by the browser, the script is executed and takes the element with id app using this line:
+When the html file is opened by the browser, the script is executed and takes the element with id app using this part of the code:

 `document.getElementById("app")`

 Having the element selected we can modify the inside content with the property `innerHTML`, in our case we pass the value "Hello World!" and this is inserted into the selected element.

-Be careful when using the `innerHTML`, because when you use it, you are setting the whole content of the element with the value.
+Be careful when using the `innerHTML`, because when you use it, you are assigning the whole content of the element with the value you are passing.
 You can use the operator `+=` in order to add content and not to override it.

-Exist also more methods to find elements in the DOM, like:
+There are other existing methods to find elements in the DOM, like:

 * document.getElementById(id)
 * document.getElementsByTagName(tagName)
 * document.getElementsByClassName(className)

-You can see that getElementById is the only method that returns a single element, while other methods are returning an array of the elements that matches with the parameter we pass.
+The method `getElementById` is the only one that returns a single element, while other methods are returning an array of the elements that matches with the parameter we pass.

 Let's say we have the following HTML code